arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 In this lecture we were taught the ReAct architecture, which allows the LLM to loop between reasoning and tool use, allowing us to use multiple tools and perform multi-step arithmetic.

 Code Edit: Added 2 new tools, subtract and to_percentage and also tried 2 new prompts which involves multi level complex arithmetic demonstrating the ReAct architecture.

+Lesson 7:

+We used the MemorySaver function for persisitence.
+Basically we save whatever is in the previous output in memory and use it for further instances using the thread_id which stores graph states.

+Code Edit: I added multiple interactions using the same thread_id, and then questioned the agent on the first calculation showing that the model is context-aware and remembers what it did earlier.